ctanveer/fullstackopen-2021/part2/courseinfo/README.md

-# Part 1
+# Part 2

-## Ex 1.1 - 1.2

-Refactored the application code to new components: Header, Content,Total and Part.

-## Ex 1.3 - 1.5
+## Ex 2.1 - 2.5

-Program modified with objects into array.
-Variable and components modified accordingly to ensure functionaity is ok
+Used map and reduce method to render arbitrary number of courses and parts of the program from part 1.
+Course component is set as a seperate module